naren200/naren200.github.io/_projects/slp.md

 ---

-**Title:** Visualization and Prediction of Two-Dimensional Motion of Towed Objects in Ship Operations
+# Visualization and Prediction of Two-Dimensional Motion of Towed Objects in Ship Operations

 ### Introduction